Simone Veil: Later life, death, and legacy

 In 2003, she was elected to the Board of Directors of the International Criminal Court's Trust Fund for Victims.

 In 2007, Simone Veil supported presidential candidate Nicolas Sarkozy.
 She was by his side on the day after he received 31 per cent of the vote in the first round of the presidential elections that year.

 In 2008, Simone Veil became the sixth woman to be elected to the Académie française.
 She joined the Academy's forty "immortals", as the members are informally known, occupying the 13th seat, once the seat of literary figure Jean Racine.
 Her induction address was given in March 2010 by Jean d'Ormesson.
 On her sword, given to her as to every other immortal, are engraved her Auschwitz number (number 78651), the motto of the French Republic (liberté, égalité, fraternité) and the motto of the European Union, Unity in diversity (Unis dans la diversité).

 Veil died at her home on 30 June 2017, at age 89.
 Her son Jean said at her public ceremony on 5 July, "I forgive you for having poured water over my head", in reference to an event where she had emptied a carafe of water over his head in disgust at what she considered to be his misogynist remarks.

+Veil has been described by scholars and institutions as a committed humanist whose political and European engagement was grounded in respect for human dignity, human rights, democracy and equality.